Goddard-Fortran-Ecosystem/pFlogger/pFlogger_UserGuide.md

 #### `LogRecord` Class to represent events geing logged.

-`LogRecord` instances are created every time something is logged.
+`LogRecord` instances are created inside the framework for each log request.
 They contain all the information pertinent to the event being logged.
 The  main information passed in is a text message and optional arguments which are combined to create the message field of the record.